Old House Gardens - Heirloom Flower Bulbs brings you rare antique flowers from outstanding garden bulbs.

 Or Use Our Easy, Awesome Advanced Search

 It’s easy to find exactly what you’re looking for with our simple Advanced Bulb Search.
-To get to it, leave our search box empty and click the “Go” button next to it.
+To get to it, click the word Advanced by any search box.

 Planting and Care

-You’ll find complete instructions stapled to every bag of bulbs we deliver, as well as online in our Planting & Care info.
-You can always call or email us for further guidance, too!
+You’ll find complete instructions stapled to every bag of bulbs we deliver, as well as in our Planting & Care info online.
+You’re always welcome to call or email us with questions, too!

 Sun and Soil

-Most bulbs prefer full sun and well-drained soil, though exceptions are noted throughout our site.
+Most bulbs prefer full sun and well-drained soil, although exceptions are noted throughout our site.
 Many will thrive in pots and other containers.
-If you garden in heavy or clay soil, check out the Soil and Drainage section of our Planting & Care info.
+If you garden in clay soil, check out the Soil and Drainage section of our Planting & Care info, or choose “clay or heavy soil” in the Soil Type section of our Advanced Search.

 Hardiness & Zones